When I started looking into using an IUL (index universal life insurance) as an asset to grow and protect my money, I had a ton of questions.

 9. Why is there negative stuff online about this?

 I found quite a bit of negative commentary online about life insurance.
 It’s not a surprise, you can find negative reviews on just about anything you are looking for whether it’s pencils or pickup trucks.

 I found there are several reasons for this negative stuff online:

-These agents are typically trying to sell Whole Life insurance and make commissions.
-They have a long list of reasons why the IUL is not good…what they don’t tell you is that all of those concerns are overcome by structuring the policy properly.
-(The same arguments can be made about their own products…but of course they don’t tell you that.)
+These agents are often Whole Life insurance salesmen and make commissions.
+They have a long list of reasons why the IUL is not good…what they don’t tell you is that most, if not all, of those concerns are overcome by structuring the policy properly.
+(Many of the same negative arguments can be made about their own products…but of course they don’t tell you that.)

 These whole life or term life insurance agents lose sales to other competitors and so they are the source of much of the negativity out there.

 Second, many agents have promoted policies promising unrealistic interest credits… they show illustrations of between 8% to 10% for 40 years in a row…We already covered this.
 It looks very exciting on paper, but reality may be a totally different story.
 When you structure these policies correctly and understand the benefits, these policies don’t need hype or unrealistic promises.
 That’s why you want to look at illustrations with interest credits between 6-7%…this way you can plan for growth that you are likely to get over the long haul…